ivangeorgiev/tdd-kata/kata/tdd/drf-developer/drf-developer-assignment.md

 Application should be provided in a code repository (github?) or code dump with a README file explaining how to start the application.

 Ability to disucss how the requirements are implemented and/or are going to be implemented is curcial.

+Hint:
+Described problem was solved using ChatGPT in about 3 hours.
+See https://github.com/ivangeorgiev/tdd-kata/tree/main/kata/tdd/drf-developer/gptsolution/